CodeandCoffeeCommunity/.github/profile/README.md

 # Welcome to the Code & Coffee Community!
 ![hRrDKai](https://user-images.githubusercontent.com/10738004/170132859-6e3ef8c2-42d8-4298-9a27-8d8090be94c0.jpeg)
 **Our Shared Values**:
-- We are Software Developers with the shared mindset of helping each other grow and to making new friends.
+- We are tech workers that work directly with Software Engineers with the shared mindset of helping each other grow and to making new friends.
 - We are genuinely open and honest in our interactions with each other.
 - We are friendly to new developers and are willing to lend a hand/ear when available.